 Too many couples make the mistake of putting sexual satisfaction on the back burner of their lives.
 Sure, there are a million other things to take care of, but some studies suggest that even when many other conflicts occur, couples who continue to interact sexually remain happier than couples who don’t.

 What to do instead: Make time for sex in your relationship.
 Even if you have to put it on a calendar, take advice from Nike and “Just Do It!”
+If you’re struggling to maintain intimacy due to a lack of satisfaction or things just feeling a little bit mundane, then don’t be afraid to spice it up!
+Sex in a marriage doesn’t have to be boring.
+In fact, it’s totally possibly to make mind-blowing sex part of your regular life.

 What to do instead: Talk to your partner about the way that you like to handle money.
 Explore your own fears and biases in regards to money, and listen to your partner’s issues as well.
 Find a way to handle finances that work for both of you, and be sure to show respect for your partner’s financial fears and fantasies.